defiant00/dnd/README.md

   * dashing, black hair, quiet, wearing dark leathers with daggers on his belt
   * is formally employed by the Arcana Illuminata as an escort
   * helps Oakenbeard by acquiring things for him, and coordinating with the thieves' guild
+* The Council
+  * A mature female elf (leader, needs a cool title)
+    * stately, long white hair, blue and silver robes
+    * 5'9", willowy, 400+
+      * witnessed the glory of Falanor and Nurimor before their fall
+    * wants:
+    * fears:
+  * a human wizard
+  * a female dragonborn driven by cynicism and logic
+  * a young agender tiefling, acknowledged for their power from a young age and brought on to the council to guide and watch over them
+  * Oakenbeard is on the council, referred to as Rommeas by most, doesn't like the formality so they keep an empty seat for him both out of respect and to include the dwarves in general
+* Phil the dwarf who runs the guild hall front desk
+  * his real name is either difficult or embarassing, so he just goes by Phil
+  * red hair, long beard in a single braid
+  * 4'3", stocky, around 80
+  * jovial, and wears a colorful vest over dark leathers where he keeps a variety of small things to help him do a bunch of stuff at the front desk
+  * wants:
+  * fears:
+* someone who more directly deals with hunting contracts (Phil can do the basics, but he's just going off of what he's told by this person)
+* someone who runs the general store
+* jeweler
+* blacksmith
+* the inner city shopkeeper

 ### Talsworth NPCs